New Tools for Identifying and Prioritizing Range-Shifting Invasive Plants

 Recorded November 5, 2019

 Join Jenica Allen and Bethany Bradley to learn about new tools for identifying and prioritizing range-shifting invasive plants coming soon to a landscape near you.
 Whether you’re a property owner, land manager, landscape professional, or policymaker, these tools are for you.
 Drs.
 Allen and Bradley will provide a live demonstration of the tools and answer your questions about how climate change could influence invasive plants.

 Dr. Jenica Allen is the Campus Living Laboratory Manager at Mount Holyoke College.
 Her quantitative ecology work is focused on forecasting the effects of global change on ecological systems.
 Recent research investigated how climate and land use change affect the geographic distributions of invasive plants, both in the Northeastern U.S. and nationally.
-She uses a translational ecology model, where stakeholders inform research needs and research findings are translated to stakeholder-relevant tools, through the Northeast Regional Invasive Species and Climate Change (RISCC) Management Network.
+She uses a translational ecology model, where stakeholders inform research needs and research findings are translated to stakeholder-relevant tools, through the Northeast Regional Invasive Species & Climate Change (RISCC) Management network.

 Dr. Bethany Bradley is an Associate Professor of Biogeography and Invasion Ecology in the Department of Environmental Conservation at the University of Massachusetts Amherst.
 She is interested in how the geographical locations of species across landscapes and regions can inform ecological understanding of species distributions, invasion risk assessments, and conservation planning.
 Her research has a strong focus on terrestrial plant invasions, with a goal of understanding how invasion risk varies spatially in the context of anthropogenic disturbance and climate change.
 Dr. Bradley also leads the Northeast Regional Invasive Species & Climate Change (RISCC) Management network, which addresses the question of how we can better manage for upcoming biological invasions in light of climate change.